 - Evidence of a successful civilian and federal background check through the Bureau of Criminal Identification & Investigation.

-- Passing a urine drug screen (administered during Orientation in August).
+- Passing a urine drug screen (administered on campus prior to Orientation in August).

 - Passing a math competency exam (administered during Orientation in August).